erick-rivas/nodejs-api-reference/http/controllers/guidelines.md

 ### Quality checklist

-- [ ] Only imports models & sources modules.
+- [ ] All controllers only imports @models, @repositoies & @sources modules.
-- [ ] Only uses the CRUD methods indicated.
+- [ ] All controllers only uses the CRUD methods indicated.
+- [ ] All the attributes of controllers are from @repositories modules.
-- [ ] Only uses responses.ts class for handle data sending.
+- [ ] The responses.ts is the only class for handle data sending.